My first DIY keyboard build

 Given that, I realized that many build tutorials and website recommended using some other removable pin headers instead.
 Some retailers sell those pins on top of the default pins that comes with the controllers.

 This realization made me very nervous soldering the controllers, because I knew I would be wasting all that money if I make some mistake.
 In the end, I made up my mind and soldered everything, and turned out to be completely fine.
-However, now I don’t have any upgradability.
+However, now I don’t have any upgradeability.

 Difference in USB cable can make you feel you fucked up